aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/presenter/prerequisites/_index.md

     The following commands will verify that the command line tools are properly installed:
     {{< highlight bash >}}
-$ iam get-account-summary          # AWS CLI
+$ aws iam get-account-summary       # AWS CLI
 {
     "SummaryMap": {
       ...